-Target 1.1: EELBAP working group to continue to meet regularly and maintain a presence at the meetings of the Surrey Nature Partnership Biodiversity Working Group.
+Target Progress 1.1: EELBAP working group to continue to meet - Working group continues to meet three times a regularly and maintain a presence at the meetings year. of the Surrey Nature Partnership Biodiversity - Surrey Nature Partnership meetings also Working Group. attended. - Membership of Association of Local Government Ecologists and Surrey Ecologist Group.
 Target 1.2: Continue to encourage and support active groups and volunteers involved in efforts to conserve and enhance Biodiversity in Epsom and Ewell.
+The Countryside Team leads their own practical conservation volunteers who meet every Thursday.
+They also lead a team of surveying and monitoring volunteers and support others e.g. Butterfly Conservation.
+Local community groups associated with the nature reserves are also supported along with the Lower Mole Partnership.
 Target 1.3: Set up a Forum that meets annually, to discuss key issues regarding the status of Biodiversity in Epsom and Ewell.
-To include groups active in Epsom and Ewell, such as Surrey Wildlife Trust, Woodland Trust, Surrey Botanical Society, Butterfly Conservation, Dragonfly Society, South East Rivers Trust, Surrey Amphibian Reptile Group, Lower Mole Partnership, Surbiton and District Bird Watching Society, East Surrey badger group etc.

-Target 1.4: Encourage and support awareness raising initiatives and partnerships that improve Biodiversity awareness amongst private landowners and businesses.
+To include groups active in Epsom and Ewell, such as Surrey Wildlife Trust, Woodland Trust, Surrey Botanical Society, Butterfly Conservation, Dragonfly Society, South East Rivers Trust, Surrey Amphibian Reptile Group, Lower Mole Partnership, Surbiton and District Bird Watching Society, East Surrey badger group etc. Target 1.4: Encourage and support awareness raising initiatives and partnerships that improve Biodiversity awareness amongst private Rather than setting up a forum, a regular Recorder Day is organised with many of the organisations mentioned being invited.
+Regular contact is maintained with the Surrey Nature Partnership Biodiversity Working Group.
+Members of the group attend the Surrey Recorder Day organised by Surrey Biological Information Centre (SBIC).
+Corporate groups attend to carry out volunteer work on site, largely coordinated by the Lower Mole Partnership. landowners and businesses.
+Target 1.5: Raise awareness and engagement in Biodiversity by improved use of social media; - Annual recorder Day since 2022.

-Target 1.5: Raise awareness and engagement in Biodiversity by improved use of social media; organise events such as a BioBlitz; organise talks throughout the year on key issues/successes.
+organise events such as a BioBlitz; organise talks throughout the year on key issues/successes.
 Key messages could include:

-- Celebrating success - · What species to look out for - Promote citizen science e.g. recording species via iRecord/iSpot - Importance of key habitats e.g. Chalk Streams and Chalk Grasslands - · Pests/non-natives and diseases to look out for - Responsible dog walking - Pressure to ensure positive management - Wildlife gardening and danger of using pesticides - Promote Stag Beetle and Oak as totemic species and highlight the drastic global reduction in the population of insects as a totemic issue - The wider benefits to the community of improving Biodiversity such as: - Promote the economic benefits of conserving and enhancing Biodiversity through working with partners to disseminate the results of Natural Capital and Ecosystem Services research.

-- Promote the health and wellbeing benefits of having good access to nature and raise awareness of the opportunities to access nature in Epsom and Ewell, through local parks and open spaces and through green infrastructure. - Encourage local schools to have nature friendly grounds and promote pupil contact with their local green spaces.
+- Celebrating success - What species to look out for - Promote citizen science e.g. recording species via iRecord/iSpot - Importance of key habitats e.g. Chalk Streams and Chalk Grasslands - Pests/non-natives and diseases to look out for - Responsible dog walking - Pressure to ensure positive management - Wildlife gardening and danger of using pesticides - Promote Stag Beetle and Oak as totemic species and highlight the drastic global reduction in the population of insects as a totemic issue - The wider benefits to the community of improving Biodiversity such as: - Promote the economic benefits of conserving and enhancing Biodiversity through working with partners to disseminate the results of Natural Capital and Ecosystem Services research. - Promote the health and wellbeing benefits of having good access to nature and raise awareness of the opportunities to access nature in Epsom and Ewell, through local parks and open spaces and through green infrastructure. - Encourage local schools to have nature friendly grounds and promote pupil contact with their local green spaces.